Last Updated on March 14, 2022 by Chenée Lewis

 - Preheat oven to 400°F. Line a large baking sheet with parchment paper or a silicone baking mat.

 - On a lightly floured surface, open one sheet of puff pastry.
-Roll over pastry with a rolling pin to flatten creases and form a square shape.
+Roll over pastry with a rolling pin to flatten creases and form a square shape.2 sheets frozen puff pastry, all-purpose flour

 - Use a pizza cutter or sharp knife to cut the pastry lengthwise, then across, to make 4 squares.

-- Spoon 2-3 tbsp of cooled strawberry filling into the center of each pastry square.
-Brush outer edge of pastry square with egg wash.
+- Spoon 2-3 tablespoon of cooled strawberry filling into the center of each pastry square.
+Brush outer edge of pastry square with egg wash.1 large egg

 - Fold pastry square to make a triangle shape and press pastry together to seal.
 Use a fork to crimp edges together tightly.